cfw-guide/ios.cfw.guide/_pages/en_US/updating/restoring-to-14.3.md

 1. Connect your iDevice to your computer
 1. Make sure that your computer is trusted by your device
 1. Create a full backup of your device through iTunes or Finder
-1. Extract the FutureRestore-GUI `.zip` file and run the application
+1. Download and install FutureRestoreGUI
   - If prompted by Windows Defender or other anti-virus software, allow the program to run - it's safe
 1. Click the `Download FutureRestore` button to fetch the latest version of FutureRestore
 1. Click the `Select Blob File...` button and select your blob `.shsh2` file